 Julian Damashek, Kade P. Pettie, Zach W. Brown, Matt M. Mills, Kevin R. Arrigo, and Chris A. Francis.
 Published in Aquatic Microbial Ecology, 2017.

-The Chukchi Sea along the western coast of Alaska is a shallow and dynamic region of the Arctic Ocean.
-This sea is a very productive part of the ocean in summer – lots of phytoplankton growth and associated animal activity (birds, fish, etc.).
-Rates of nitrogen (N) cycling processes are very high, and due to how the water moves around the Arctic, N cycling in the Chukchi has impacts on nutrient distributions throughout much of the Arctic Sea.
+The Chukchi Sea (west of Alaska) is a shallow and dynamic region of the Arctic Ocean.
+This region is highly productive – lots of phytoplankton growth and associated animal activity (birds, fish, etc.).
+Rates of nitrogen (N) cycling processes are very high, and due to how the water moves around the Arctic, N cycling in the Chukchi has impacts on nutrient distributions throughout much of the Arctic Sea – which then affects nutrient distributions of water entering the North Atlantic.
 However, little is known about many of the important N-cycling microbes, including ammonia oxidizers.

-Ascribing mechanistic causes for these patterns is challenging, but we hypothesized: (1) AOB thrive in Chukchi Sea waters when they get “trapped” by currents at the bottom of the water column, where ammonium builds up over time due to decomposition of phytoplankton; and (2) “deep-ocean” microbes were transported into the Chukchi Sea from the north by currents (upwelling, in this case) that transport deep water from the Beaufort Sea into shallower regions.
+Ascribing mechanistic causes for these patterns is challenging, but we hypothesized: (1) AOB thrive in Chukchi Sea waters when they get “trapped” by currents at the bottom of the water column, where ammonium builds up over time due to decomposition of dead phytoplankton; and (2) “deep-ocean” microbes were transported into the Chukchi Sea from the north by upwelling currents that bring deep water from the Beaufort Sea into shallower regions.
 Surprisingly, transcript abundances of different archaeal clades were similar, suggested both types were active: even when transported out of what we think is their “happy zone,” the deep-ocean archaea may still be active – though we don’t know how this translates into growth or biogeochemical impacts.

 In all, we found distinct ammonia-oxidizing communities between these two Arctic regions, and our data suggest local physical processes (currents, upwelling, decomposition of organic material) have substantial impacts on microbial populations.
-There is a lot we still don’t know about thees ammonia oxidizers in the Chukchi Sea, but this study helped fill out the picture of their population structure and activity across a large section of this part of the ocean.
+There is a lot we still don’t know about ammonia oxidizers in the Chukchi Sea, but this study helped fill out the picture of their population structure and activity across a large section of this part of the ocean.